 Matthew 5:43-48 (NKJV)

 Consequently, there is nothing to be found in the Bible concerning interracial marriage, because in reality there is no such thing as “race” from God’s point of view.
-All humanity are the same, and therefore a marriage union is possible between any man and any woman, since the physical traits of the two are completely irrelevant to the Lord.
+All humanity is the same, and therefore a marriage union is possible between any man and any woman since the physical traits of the two are completely irrelevant to the Lord.

 (We should add that the Bible requires a believer to marry only another believer.)

 “The author’s biblical interpretations and conclusions presented in this document rely on original teaching used by permission of Verse By Verse Ministry International (VBVMI).
 The author’s views may not represent the views of VBVMI, it’s Directors or staff.
 Original VBVMI teaching may be found at http://www.vbvmi.org.”